 The Presbyterian Mission Agency is the ministry and mission agency of the Presbyterian Church (U.S.A.).
 It works through four areas of ministry: Compassion, Peace and Justice; Racial Ethnic & Women's Ministries; Theology, Formation & Evangelism; and World Mission.

-Visit the PMA website for more information.
+PMA website for more information.

 Presbyterian Publishing Corporation